 Faux guides are individuals who try to scam unsuspecting tourists in a few ways.
-Official tour guides are supposed to wear a badge on their clothes that indicates that they are certified national tour guides and are allowed to help tourists.
-Often you’ll find the official guides near the square or you can ask your riad/hotel to hire or recommend one for you.
-There are even some guides now that are online and actively promoting their services.
-If you’re not sure where they are, you can simply stop a police officer and they will bring you directly to them.
+Official tour guides will always wear a badge on their clothes that indicates that they are certified national tour guide and are allowed to help tourists.
+Often you’ll find the official guides when you ask your riad/hotel to hire or recommend one for you.
+There are some guides now that are online and actively promoting their services.

 How do you know someone is a faux guide?

 First of all, if you are walking around Djemma el Fna and you are trying to find your hotel, hostel or riad on your own, they will spot you and try to get you to “follow them to bring you to your hotel.”
 They might take you an extra-long way so it looks as if they brought you a long distance and then they will expect you to give them money for bringing you there.
-If it was just a couple of dirhams, I’d say that’s not a bad deal but these guys ask for 150-200 dirhams just to take you around the block.
+If it was just a couple of dirhams, I’d say that’s not a bad deal but they generally will ask (or demand) 150-200 dirhams just to take you around the block.

 Those were the “don’ts” so what are the “dos”?